pimoroni/explorer-hat/documentation/GPIO-pins.md

 ### Motor, via DRV8833PWP ( Explorer HAT Pro only )

+Explorer HAT Pro has a motor driver onboard.
+It can drive motors in both directions depending on which pin you switch high and which you switch low.
+It uses two pairs of pins- 21,26 and 19,20 for each motor channel.

 Function | Motor | GPIO pin
 ---------|-------|-----------
     +    |   2   | GPIO 21